The accessibility tree contains accessibility-related information for most HTML elements.

 Browsers convert markup into an internal representation called the DOM tree.
 The DOM tree contains objects representing all the markup's elements, attributes, and text nodes.
 Browsers then create an accessibility tree based on the DOM tree, which is used by platform-specific Accessibility APIs to provide a representation that can be understood by assistive technologies, such as screen readers.

-There are four things in an accessibility tree object:
+There are four properties in an accessibility tree object:

 How can we refer to this thing?
 For instance, a link with the text "Read more" will have "Read more" as its name (find more on how names are computed in the Accessible Name and Description Computation spec).

 How do we describe this thing, if we want to provide more description beyond the name?
 The description of a table could explain what kind of information the table contains.

 What kind of thing is it?
 For example, is it a button, a nav bar, or a list of items?